 Can nurses be a resource in preventing mental health?

-Although mental health problems are one of the reasons for disability worldwide, we barely considered it.
-People suffering from mental health issues face psychosomatic symptoms interfering with their health in the long run.
-Training nurses and equipping them with psychiatric education can help in preventing mental health issues.
-Let’s find out how nurses can play their role in preventing mental illness.
+Although mental health problems are one of the reasons for disability worldwide, we barely consider it.
+People suffering from mental health issues face psychosomatic symptoms that interfere with their health in the long run.
+Training nurses and equipping them with psychiatric education can help prevent mental health issues.
+The need to improve home care agency communication and collaboration is also important as nurses will provide in-home healthcare for patients, and update their progress notes depending on their physical and mental well-being.
+These note-taking updates let caregivers effectively communicate and collaborate together, ensuring the best care at assisting with any mental health problems for in-home care patients.

 Nurses need to have a terminal degree in nursing to facilitate and support patients suffering from any illness.
 Mental illness can stem from any trigger.
 For instance, if a person has faced a deadly accident, their mind can go into a severe state of shock.
 If left unattended, the shock and trauma caused by the accident may turn into post-traumatic stress disorder (PTSD).
 Nurses with psychiatric education can be the best primary healthcare providers in such situations.
 Well-trained nurses with the skills to identify the signs and symptoms of mental health can help them come to primary healthcare or ER to overcome a shock or trauma.